Assassination of Vladlen Tatarsky

 On 2 April 2023, a bombing occurred in the Street Food Bar No.1 café on Universitetskaya Embankment in Saint Petersburg, Russia.
 Russian military blogger Vladlen Tatarsky, real name Maxim Fomin, died as a result of the explosion and 42 people were injured, 24 of whom were hospitalized, including six in critical conditions.

 Russia accused Ukraine of being behind the attack and labelled it a "terrorist act", while Ukraine blamed the attack on "domestic terrorism".
 The National Republican Army also claimed responsibility for the attack.
+Later, Vasyl Malyuk, the head of the Security Service of Ukraine, indirectly confirmed Ukraine's involvement in the assassination.

 Darya Trepova was convicted of the murder in 2024.

 Background

 In 2022 and 2023, a number of Russian businessmen were found dead under suspicious circumstances.
 In addition, Ukraine was accused of being behind attacks against pro-war figures, such as in the killing of Darya Dugina.

 Vladlen Tatarsky was an influential Russian military blogger with more than 560,000 followers on Telegram.
 Before his death, he criticized Russia's strategy in the Russian invasion of Ukraine but was also a staunch supporter of the invasion.

 The café where the explosion occurred belonged to Yevgeny Prigozhin.
 The Cyber Z Front discussion club gathered there on weekends.